1 - Setting up for the Bootstrap Installer

 OptionDescription

 2To use an external audit store, type 2.
-If you enter 2, then the default Fluent Bit configuration files used for the External Audit Store (out.conf and upstream.cfg in the /opt/protegrity/fluent-bit/data/config.d/ directory) are renamed (out.conf.bkp and upstream.cfg.bkp) so that they will not be used by Fluent Bit.
+If you enter 2, then the default Fluent Bit configuration files used for the External Audit Store are renamed.
+The out.conf and upstream.cfg files in the /opt/protegrity/fluent-bit/data/config.d/ directory are renamed to out.conf.bkp and upstream.cfg.bkp respectively.
+The renaming ensures these files will not be used by Fluent Bit.
 Additionally, the custom Fluent Bit configuration files for the external audit store are copied to the /opt/protegrity/fluent-bit/data/config.d/ directory.

 3To use a combination of the default setting with an external audit store, type 3.
-If you enter 3, then the default Fluent Bit configuration files used for the Protegrity Audit Store (out.conf and upstream.cfg in the /opt/protegrity/fluent-bit/data/config.d/ directory) are not renamed.
+If you enter 3, then the default Fluent Bit configuration files used for the Protegrity Audit Store are not renamed.
+The out.conf and upstream.cfg files in the /opt/protegrity/fluent-bit/data/config.d/ directory retain the original name.
 However, the custom Fluent Bit configuration files for the external audit store are copied to the /opt/protegrity/fluent-bit/data/config.d/ directory.

 29. Press ENTER.